 Julian Hoerner and Sara B. Hobolt

-Sara B. Hobolt is the Sutherland Chair in European Institutions and professor at the London School of Economics and Political Science, UK.
-She is the author of four books on European politics, including Europe in Question (Oxford University Press, 2009), Blaming Europe?
-(Oxford University Press, 2014) and Political Entrepreneurs (Princeton University Press, 2020).
+Sara B. Hobolt is the Sutherland Chair in European Institutions and Professor at the London School of Economics and Political Science, UK.
+She is the author of four books on European politics, including Europe in Question (2009), Blaming Europe?
+(2014) and Political Entrepreneurs (2020).

 Toni Rodon is Assistant Professor at the Universitat Pompeu Fabra, Barcelona, Spain.
 His research interests include electoral participation, political geography, comparative politics and historical political economy.